augustposch/augustposch/README.md

 ### August Posch

 I'm a data scientist focused on improving public transit.
 I love understanding the world through data, and using that understanding to help people!
-Graduated with MS Data Science in summer 2022.
+I currently work as a researcher in the Ganguly SDS Lab at Northeastern University.

+Currently working on:
+- in-season crop mapping, using satellite data and machine learning, in order to predict yields and manage extreme weather;
+- transit system resilience, to predict and deter threats, and to recover functionality optimally if hazards do occur;
-Currently working on transit ridership prediction, in order to reduce crowding and encourage more people to choose transit over cars.
+- transit ridership prediction, in order to reduce crowding and encourage more people to choose transit over cars.

 Feel free to reach out via email: augustposch@augustposch.us or posch.au@northeastern.edu.